JanWielemaker/my-pceemacs-lib/README.md

-# Extending the SWI-Prolog built-in editor pceEmacs
+# Extending the SWI-Prolog built-in editor PceEmacs

-This directory holds some  examples  for   extending  various  modes  in pceEmacs.
+This directory holds some  examples  for   extending  various  modes  in PceEmacs.
 Install this directory  as   `xpce/emacs`  in  the SWI-Prologs configuration directory.
 On a UNIX system by using XDG, this means

 ```